grosser/ruco/Readme.md

 TODO
 =====
  - a = replace all
+ - limit possible file size to e.g. 1MB (would hang/be too slow with insanely big files)
  - find next (Alt+n)
  - add selection colors to forms in command_bar
  - session storage (stay at same line/column when reopening)